Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

 The following considerations relating our DAT to trained transformers encourage several possible directions for future work on enhancing standard transformer architectures.

 \begin{exe} \ex Enhancing standard transformers with architectural features of DAT \begin{xlist} \ex \textit{Repeat blocks.} While DAT lacks the MLP and multi-headedness of standard transformers, it has an architectural feature lacking in standard transformers, repeat blocks.
-The power of such structure has been explored in the Universal Transformer \shortcite{dehghani2018universal} and in the Looped Transformer \shortcite{fan2024looped,giannou2023looped} where all layers together form a single repeat block. \ex \textit{Discretization.} DATmax and DATnorm could provide important inductive biases for transformers learning to perform ICL in something like the way our discretely-functioning DAT does. \begin{xlist} \ex \textit{DATmax} discretizes the processing (attention) to the retrieval of values from a single (by default, leftmost) locus (\ref{ex:a}c.i).
-Csord\'as et al.~\citeyear{csordas2021neural} have shown substantial improvements in learning embedding-depth generalization on algorithmic tasks by similarly constraining attention. \ex \textit{DATnorm} discretizes the data to a single value per variable (\ref{ex:a}c.iv).
-DATnorm imposes a disciplined use of the residual stream to encode discretely-valued state variables --- a TPR, not necessarily deploying one-hot embeddings (see App.~\ref{sec:TPR}; this generalizes the `disentangled residual stream' notion of Friedman et al., 2023 ). \end{xlist} These features of discreteness (\ref{ex:discr}) could be inserted into standard transformers softly, as biases implemented as regularization terms added to the loss function.
+The power of such structure has been explored in the Universal Transformer \cite{dehghani2018universal}, the Looped Transformer \cite{fan2024looped,giannou2023looped} in which all layers together form a single repeat block, and adaptively at scale in Mixture-of-Recursions \cite{bae2025mixture}. \ex \textit{Discretization.} DATmax and DATnorm could provide important inductive biases for transformers learning to perform ICL in something like the way our discretely-functioning DAT does. \begin{xlist} \ex \textit{DATmax} discretizes the processing (attention) to the retrieval of values from a single (by default, leftmost) locus (\ref{ex:a}c.i).
+Csord\'as et al.~(\citeyear{csordas2021neural}) have shown substantial improvements in learning embedding-depth generalization on algorithmic tasks by similarly constraining attention. \ex \textit{DATnorm} discretizes the data to a single value per variable (\ref{ex:a}c.iv).
+DATnorm imposes a disciplined use of the residual stream to encode discretely-valued state variables --- a TPR, not necessarily deploying one-hot embeddings (see \TPR; this generalizes the `disentangled residual stream' notion of Friedman et al., 2023 ). \end{xlist} These features of discreteness (\ref{ex:discr}) could be inserted into standard transformers softly, as biases implemented as regularization terms added to the loss function.

 \ex \textit{Residual-stream recurrence.} During generation, the input to a column of the DAT is not just the single `next symbol' predicted by the previous column: it is the full residual stream at the top of the previous column.
 This allows direct propagation of computed features of tokens such as role in a parse (e.g., \textsf{field}); such recurrence gives much power to RNNs and can potentially do the same for enhanced transformer architectures --- at the cost of complicating (or preventing) training by teacher forcing (see also Fan et al., 2020 ). \footnote{ Note that, unlike the task for standard transformer LMs, the generation task in TGT is deterministic, and our production system results in a unique symbol being assigned non-zero generation probability; thus symbol-generation in a given column does not need to know which of multiple potential symbols was randomly sampled for generation in the previous column. } \end{xlist} \end{exe}